ntaiprogrammer/AgileProject_MovieDatabaseWebsite/README.md

 ### ***Includes:*** ###

-Independent multi-parameter search function
+-Independent multi-parameter search function

-Login with normal and admin-level user types
+-Login with normal and admin-level user types

-Pages with most-searched and highest-rated titles shown in graphs
+-Pages with most-searched and highest-rated titles shown in graphs

-User opt-in for newsletters using real email
+-User opt-in for newsletters using real email

 ## Screenshots ##